rarya/UDR/README.md

-	This branch now forces both the remote and local sides to use encryption.
+#### This branch now forces both the remote and local sides to use encryption.

-	Default behavior:
+#### Default behavior:

+##### Local
-		Local: If encryption is not enabled, then the user is notified and the transfer proceeds with AES-128
+If encryption is not enabled, then the user is notified and the transfer proceeds with AES-128.

+##### Remote
+If a remote version attempts to initiate an unencrypted transfer, the local version will warn the remote user, and exit immediately.

 UDR